 Although you will use the NHS while living in Scotland, it is wise to get a year or two of travel insurance to use during your stay.

 It will be good to have the extra coverage – especially if you plan on travelling around the rest of Europe.

 The BBC requires anyone who has a TV to pay for a licence.
-As of 2020, the annual fee is £157.50 but check the current fees here.
+As of 2022, the annual fee is £159.00 but check the current fees here.
 Rumour has it that TV tax might be getting the boot soon though!

 Council tax is essentially a rate that covers water, garbage services and so on.
 The council tax bands vary from the type of flat you live in to the area of town.